 Dietary manipulations can be achieved by reduction in their sulfur, protein and indigestible components.
 Consequently, substrates that are available for the odor producing microbes are removed.
-The inclusion of dietary enzymes, low fiber feedstuffs and mineral additives can also mitigate odor matter production as reported by (Hobbs et al., 1996; Obrock et al., 1997; Sutton et al., 1998; Kempen and Heugten, 2005; Chen et al. 2005).
-Differences in environmental and physiological conditions were confirmed by Whitehead and Cotta (2001) to significantly influence fecal microbes.
-To date studies on the relationship of dietary protein manipulation to seasonal change on pig fecal microflora and emission of odorous compounds are few and limited in scope.
-According to Hover (2005), when there is an excess dietary protein, the undigested residues of the dietary p rotein can reach the distal part of the ileum and enhance the risk of proliferation of pathogens such as E. coli and Clostridium pathogens.
-Murry et al. (2002) was able to detect increased in fecal lactic acid bacteria and emission trend for fecal p-cresol, skatole, indole and phenols when a diet of growing pig was supplemented with 0.3% lacto sucrose.
-Simpson et al. (2002) characterized fecal bacterial population in dogs while Yen et al. (2004) in pigs with high dietary fiber supplementation.
+The inclusion of dietary enzymes, low fiber feedstuffs and mineral additives can also mitigate odor matter production as reported by Hobbs et al., 1996; Obrock et al., 1997; Sutton et al., 1998; Kempen and Heugten, 2005; Chen et al. 2005.
+Differences in environmental and physiological conditions were confirmed by Whitehead and Cotta (2001) to significantly influence fecal microbes. То date studies on the relationship of dietary protein manipulation to seasonal change on pig fecal microflora and emission of odorous compounds are few and limited in scope.
+According to Hover (2005), when there is an excess dietary protein, the undigested residues of the dietary protein can reach the distal part of the ileum and enhance the risk of proliferation of pathogens such as E. coli and Clostridium pathogens.
+Murry et al. (2002) were able to detect increased in fecal lactic acid bacteria and emission trend for fecal p-cresol, skatole, indole and phenols when a diet of growing pig was supplemented with 0.3% lacto sucrose.
+Simpson et al. (2002)characterized fecal bacterial population in dogs while Yen et al. (2004) with high dietary in pigs fiber supplementation.
 The fecal enterotoxigenic E. coli (K88) was also enumerated by Owasu-Asiedu et al. (2003) in weanling pigs fed diet supplemented with spray-dried porcine plasma, or pea protein isolate plus egg yolk antibody.
-Merril and Halverson (2002) reported that changes in abundance of microbial species are expected during summer than any other seasons.
+Merril and Halverson (2002)reported that changes in abundance of microbial species are expected during summer than any other seasons.
 Likewise Hobbs et al. (1996) observed a reduction in odor compounds when pigs were fed diets low in protein.
-When these workers compared diets high in protein (208 gkg-1, grower: 189 gkg-1, finisher) and low in protein (161 gkg-1, grower: 138 gkg-1 finisher), the concentration of compounds measured were lower in the low-crude protein diets during the grower period.
+When these workers compared diets high in protein (208 gkg-1, grower: 189 gkg-1, the grower period.

-The presence of microbes in the feces is an indication that there is a substantial amount of organic matter which when decomposed results to the production of odorants (Whittington and Lemay, 2006).
+The presence of microbes in the feces is an indication that there is a substantial amount of organic matter which when decomposed results in the production of odorants (Whittington and Lemay, 2006).
 On the other hand, Claus et al. (2003) investigated the effect of high potato starch, which can highly influence fecal organic matter and skatole.
 New emerging evidence also suggests that odorous compounds arise from the incomplete anaerobic degradation of carbohydrates, fatty acids and protein (Zhu and Jacobson, 1999).
-In contrast, dietary modification with a specific structure of carbohydrates known as fructooligosaccharides in piglet diet was not able to control odor as there was a significant increase in fecal total volatile fatty acids (Xu et al., 2005).
+In contrast, dietary modification with a specific of carbohydrates known as structure fructooligosaccharides in piglet diet was not able to control odor as there was a significant increase in fecal total volatile fatty acids (Xu et al., 2005).
 Ritter (1989) claimed a high concentrated malodor emission during winter due to sludge build up.
-The concentration of gram-negative bacteria in the winter sampling series exceeded the 103 CFU/m3 limit recommended by Malmros (1990) and Malmros et al. (1992) for waste-treatment and composting facilities.
+The concentration of gram-negative bacteria in the winter sampling series exceeded the $10^3$ CFU/m limit recommended by Malmros (1990) and Malmros et al. (1992) for waste-treatment and composting facilities.
 During spring, malodor is also evident due to increased bacterial action (Hamilton and Cumba, 2000).
-Mixture of microorganisms, comprised of bacteria and actinomycetes, has the ability to rapidly deodorize and compost feces from pigs as demonstrated by Ohta and Ikeda (1978).
-Pig manure odor offensiveness did not diminish and fecal microbial concentrations remained constant when dietary protein was reduced from 15% to 9% as reported by Otto et al. (2003).
+The mixture of microorganisms, comprised of bacteria and actinomycetes, has the ability to rapidly deodorize and compost feces from pigs as demonstrated by Ohta and Ikeda (1978).
+Pig manure odor offensiveness did diminish and fecal not microbial concentrations remained constant when dietary protein was reduced from 15% to 9% as reported by Otto et al. (2003).